Aruna Vasudev

-Aruna Vasudev (born 1936) is an Indian critic, author, editor, painter, maker of documentaries and is considered an eminent scholar on Asian cinema, who has also been described as the "mother of Asian Cinema".
+Aruna Vasudev (1 November 1936 – 5 September 2024) was an Indian critic, author, editor, painter, and maker of documentaries who was considered an eminent scholar on Asian cinema, and was described as the "mother of Asian Cinema".

 Early life and education

 A younger sister of Uma Vasudeva, she was born in 1936.
 After marrying Sunil Kumar Roy, an Indian diplomat, she chose to retain her maiden name.

 His Excellency Sunil Roy died in New York from cancer in 1993, having previously served as Indian Ambassador to Poland, then Mexico, and High Commissioner to Nigeria.

 In the early 1960s, she attended film classes in New York where her father was working and created a number of short documentaries after her return to India.
 She received a doctorate from the University of Paris on cinema and censorship.
 Her PhD thesis was published as a book titled Liberty and Licence in the Indian Cinema in 1979.